• Skip to main content

 Top down view of bean thread noodles broccoli salad with cashews, lemon wedge, mint leaves and fork in white bowl with green cloth to right.

-Salad meals make light yet satisfying and usually pretty healthy meals.
+Salad meals make light yet satisfying and usually nutritious meals and this broccoli noodle salad is no exception.
 In addition to being all of these things this noodle salad is also incredibly easy to make.
-The noodles and broccoli comes with sweet, crunchy cashews, a handful of fresh herbs, all coated in a more-ishly delicious hoisin dressing.
+This dish of noodles and broccoli comes with sweet, crunchy cashews and a handful of fresh herbs, all coated in a delicious hoisin dressing.

 Bean thread vermicelli is a super convenient ingredient, which can be used in both hot and cold dishes.
-(Vermicelli can be made using a variety of ingredients so check the packaging to ensure it's gluten free).
 Another plus of this versatile ingredient is that it doesn't need to be cooked, only soaked in hot water.
 (Check packet instructions and refer to my Instructions below).
 So it's ready in minutes!

 It also has a mildly sweet, almost neutral flavour, which makes it suitable to use in a wide variety of dishes.

 But my favourite quality of this ingredient is the fact that it's so delicate and light.
 It's satisfying but doesn't fill you up in the same way that wheat noodles/pasta do.
-That's why it's an ideal salad ingredient.
+Which makes it an ideal salad ingredient.

 Noodle salad ingredients in individual dishes.